-Ads
+1. Ads

-related to: wireless access point explained simpleamazon.com has been visited by 1M+ users in the past month
+related to: wireless access point explained simple

 Search results

-Results From The WOW.Com Content Network
+1. Results From The WOW.Com Content Network

 Wireless access point.
 [1] [2] In computer networking, a wireless access point, or more generally just access point ( AP ), is a networking hardware device that allows other Wi-Fi devices to connect to a wired network or wireless network.
 As a standalone device, the AP may have a wired connection to a switch or router, but, in a wireless router ...

 v. t. e.
-Wi-Fi ( / ĖwaÉŖfaÉŖ /) [1] [a] is a family of wireless network protocols based on the IEEE 802.11 family of standards, which are commonly used for local area networking of devices and Internet access, allowing nearby digital devices to exchange data by radio waves.
+Wi-Fi ( / ĖˆwaÉŖfaÉŖ /) [1] [a] is a family of wireless network protocols based on the IEEE 802.11 family of standards, which are commonly used for local area networking of devices and Internet access, allowing nearby digital devices to exchange data by radio waves.
 These are the most widely used computer networks, used globally in ...

 Wireless ad hoc network.
 A wireless ad hoc network [1] ( WANET) or mobile ad hoc network ( MANET) is a decentralized type of wireless network.
 The network is ad hoc because it does not rely on a pre-existing infrastructure, such as routers or wireless access points.
 Instead, each node participates in routing by forwarding data for other nodes.